PolyUDavid/SSF-Mamba-Selective-State-Space-Fusion-for-Occlusion-Resilient-Pedestrian-Prioritization/GITHUB_SETUP_GUIDE.md

 If you encounter any issues:
 - Check [GitHub's documentation](https://docs.github.com/)
-- Email: Nok-david.ko@connect.polyu.hk with subject "GitHub Setup Help"
+- Open a GitHub issue in your repository

 ---

 ## ✅ Final Checklist

-Before submitting to CVPR, verify:
+Before sharing your repository, verify:

 - [ ] All files pushed to GitHub successfully
 - [ ] README.md displays correctly on GitHub